-Step C-3: Setting Panel Batter - Set the panel's batter as before.
+STEP B-3, Setting Panel Batter: Set the panel's batter as before.
 Wooden wedges are used temporarily at the panel shoulders to set batter in the panels.
 These wedges must be removed once the wall is three panels high.
-Clamp the panel to panel (1) as shown in Figure 18.
+Clamp the panel to panel (1) as shown below.
 Tighten clamps sufficiently to hold the panel in position without movement.

-Brace the initial course of panels by securely attaching an adequate lumber brace to a bracing clamp attached to the top of each full panel and to any panel in excess of 3 ft.
-0 in. in height (Figures 18 and 19).
-Bracing is not required on subsequent courses
+Brace the initial course of panels by securely attaching an adequate lumber brace to a bracing clamp attached to the top of each full panel and to any panel in excess of 3'-0" in height (see figures below).
+Bracing is not required on subsequent courses.